 At 9 lbs 3 oz on our scale, this is the heaviest bag that we tested.

 This bag has a classic, well-made look to it.
-It is more formal than some of the colorful bags like the Rockland Melbourne 20, and classier than the Travelpro Maxlite 4.
-It only comes in Black and Olive colors, as ballistic nylon is difficult to dye in lighter shades.
+It only comes in several dark colors, as ballistic nylon is difficult to dye in lighter shades.